You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 - A minimum credit score of 580.
 (Some lenders want to see this number at 620).

 - A small down payment.
 If you don’t have 20 percent to put down, you may still qualify as the minimum amount is 3.5 percent.
 And there are grant programs in some areas to assist cash-strapped buyers.
-The only downside is you may be required to carry mortgage insurance for the duration of the loan.
+The only downside is you may be required to carry mortgage insurance for the duration of the FHA loan.

-You can also use a lending network, like Lending Tree, to determine if you qualify for conventional loan products.
+You can also use a lending network, like Lending Tree, to determine if you qualify for conventional mortgage loan products.

 Another option: submit a mortgage application at your current financial institution.
-Although your credit score is low, they may be able to approve you off the strength of your long-term relationship with the bank.
+Although your credit is poor, they may be able to approve you off the strength of your long-term relationship with the bank.
 Plus, you have a better shot at pleading your case with a banker that knows you, and not a complete stranger.

 Save Up for a Down Payment